 UK, Government: Deleted

-The need to recognize the growing population of aged citizens and the role of ICT in a well ageing and independent and autonomous living conditions.
+the needs of the growing population of aged citizens and the role of ICT in to enable such citizens to continue their lives in an independent and autonomous living conditions.

-Brazil, Government: the needs of the growing population of aged citizens and the role of ICT in to enable such citizens to continue their lives in an independent and autonomous living conditions.
+Brazil, Government: There is greater recognition of the role of ICT in enabling the growing population of aged citizens to continue their lives in an independent and autonomous living conditions.

 The opportunities offered by new technology may present new accessibility barriers.
-Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that inclusive Information and Knowledge Society (ies) for all.

-Brazil, Government: The opportunities offered by new technology may present new accessibility barriers.
 Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that inclusive Information Society for all.

+Brazil, Government: The opportunities offered by ICTs may present new accessibility barriers.
+Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure an inclusive Information Society for all.

 (New Para) IFIP, Civil Society: The providers of ICT services in relation to all of the above, should behave professionally in that they should be knowledgeable, ethical and subscribe to continuous learning and professional development.